 In a more general view, you need to be aware that the popularity of web languages is constantly growing, which means it is easier to get a cross-platform developer, it’s easier to fix the code quickly, as many bugs been already fixed by community, and also demand on these developers is increasing already for years.

 More than that, think of a learning curve.
 It is way much easier for Android/iOS developers to learn React Native for example than React Native developer to learn Android/iOS development.

 Also, in most of the business cases, native hyper-performance is not so-much-needed.

 As long as extreme designs or interactions are not crucial to your business (which is probably more than 80% of business cases worldwide), you don’t need extreme native performance.
 Cross-platform performance is still delivering great user experience for a much better price.

-Cross-platform have a better time to market
+Cross-platform have a better time to market than native apps

 Native development is time-consuming.
 Or at least in comparison with cross-platform development.